-I have given up on my personal facebook account (you can find me on twitter, though @physphilosopher).
-I am sick of it.
-The biggest reason is that I was tired of people pretending to have these “put together” lives on facebook.
+I have given up on my personal social media accounts.
+Though, you can find me on twitter – @physphilosopher or on the Physician Philosophers Facebook Group for physicians, I am sick of personal social media.
+The biggest reason is that I am tired of people pretending to have these “put together” lives.
 Life can be ugly, messy, and altogether broken.
-So, I decided to stop propagating the facebook “all is well” machine.
+So, I decided to stop propagating the social media “all is well” machine.

 I think that the same problem exists in the personal finance blogging community sometimes.
 Post after post of people knowing how to “do it right.”

-While I love the advice I get from each and every post (and I love the personal finance blogging community, too), it can get old seeing people who seem to have it all together.
+While I love the advice I get from each and every post (and I love the personal finance blogging community, too), it can get old seeing people who seem to have it all figured out.
 We can’t all be experts…so I’ll settle for the fellow-man-on-the-journey role.